 The Doodletown you hike through feels evacuated in a hurry.
 There were rattlesnakes and copperheads to watch out for.

-Sets of stairs that provided a grand entrance are softened from multiple autumns as they as they arrive at an empty space.
-A foundation is filled with water, once someone’s cellar used for storing preserved foods for a long winter.
+Sets of stairs that provided a grand entrance softened through many autumns rest in empty spaces.
+A foundation filled with water, once someone’s cellar used for storing preserved foods for a long winter.

 The road is a straightaway in the place that once was the center of Doodletown, but it curves abruptly with the slope of the hill as you walk out of the old village.